Birth control pill FAQ: Benefits, risks and choices

 Taking the nonactive pills doesn't put you at higher risk of unintended pregnancy.
 If you're taking your birth control pills exactly as directed, they're 98 to 99 percent effective at preventing pregnancy.

-If, however, you've missed a dose — or several doses — during a cycle, you might be at higher risk of unintended pregnancy during that cycle.
+If, however, you've missed a pill — or several pills — during a cycle, you might be at higher risk of unintended pregnancy during that cycle.
 To be safe, use a backup form of contraception, such as a condom.

 Do birth control pills cause weight gain?